How to Add a Member to Your Montana LLC

 What is a Montana LLC member?

 When it comes to limited liability companies, “member” simply means owner.
 So if a new person buys an ownership percentage in your company, that new person is considered a member of your Montana LLC.
+You’ll need to update your internal documents as well as notify the secretary of state.

 How do I add a member to my Montana LLC?

-Adding a new member to your Montana LLC will require you to update your Montana LLC Operating Agreement.
-As a legal document customized to fit your company, your operating agreement contains the ins and outs of your LLC, including member names, addresses, and ownership percentages.
+The first step to adding a new member is to update your Montana LLC Operating Agreement As a legal document customized to fit your company, your operating agreement contains the ins and outs of your LLC, including member names, addresses, and ownership percentages.
 So, if you add a new member, their information will have to be included in your operating agreement.

-How do I change my MT LLC Operating Agreement?
+How Do I change my MT LLC Operating Agreement?

 The procedure for changing your operating agreement should be outlined in the operating agreement itself.
 As internal documents tailored to fit the needs of an individual company, operating agreements can look different from LLC to LLC.
 However, the general process for amending an operating agreement usually involves:

-• Drafting the amendment
+- Drafting the amendment

-• Holding a meeting with all LLC members
+- Holding a meeting with all LLC members

-• Putting the proposed amendment up for a vote
+- Putting the proposed amendment up for a vote

-• Adopting the amendment (only with majority approval)
+- Adopting the amendment (only with majority approval)

 If your operating agreement doesn’t include a provision for making amendments, you’ll have to follow the default LLC statutes contained in the Montana Limited Liability Company Act.